approach0/search-engine/README.md

 To evaluate NTCIR-12 queries, follow the steps below.

 At `$PROJECT` directory, modify `genn-trec-results.py` script and change Python variable `fname` to your downloaded `topic.txt` path.
-Since in our paper we only evaluate non-wildcard queries, you also need to delete those lines in `topic.txt` where it associates to `NTCIR12-MathWiki-21` to `NTCIR12-MathWiki-40`.
+Since in our paper we only evaluate non-wildcard queries (also, we do not support wildcard query yet), you also need to delete those lines associating to `NTCIR12-MathWiki-21` through `NTCIR12-MathWiki-40` in `topic.txt`.
-You can use this command to do the job:
+You can use the following command to achieve this:
 ```sh
 $ cat topics.txt | head -20 > topics-concrete.txt
 ```